 Is Facial Scar Treatment For You?

 The most basic requirement for all surgery is good health.
 Other requirements are more subtle and should be carefully considered in discussion with your surgeon.
 Expectations of the surgery and of the surgeon must be realistic.
 A person considering facial scar revision must understand that there is no way to remove scars completely.
 The goal is to improve the appearance of the scar either by disguising it, relocating it, or minimizing its prominence.
-Skin color and type, age, and the type of scarring, are all important factors that must be part of the discussion prior to surgery.
+Skin color and type, age, and the type of scarring are all important factors that must be part of the discussion prior to surgery.
 Different types of scars respond to different plastic surgery techniques.
-Timing of surgery is another important choice.
+The timing of surgery is another important choice.
 Dr. Sule advises against any scar revision in cases of injury for a period that might extend up to a year after the injury.
 This interval allows the body enough time to heal fully.

 Making The Decision For Scar Treatment

 Different scars require different treatments.
 For example, severe burns that destroy large sections of skin cause the skin to heal in a puckered way.
 As the skin heals, muscles and tendons may be affected in this “contracting” movement.
 Keloid scars are a result of the skin’s overproduction of collagen after a wound has healed.
 These scars generally appear as growths in the scar site.
 Hypertrophic scars, unlike keloids, do not grow out of the boundaries of the scar area, but because of their thick, raised texture, can be unsightly and may also restrict the natural movement of muscles and tendons.